Nova Scotia Geography

 Financial services are also experiencing growth.
 Five of Canada’s largest banks have their Atlantic Canadian headquarters in Nova Scotia, as well as more than 2,000 firms involved in finance, insurance, and real estate.

 The school-leaving age is 16, and many students then study in college and university.
-Five of Canada’s top 20 universities (in 2014) were in the province.
-Nova Scotia has the highest density of universities per population in the country.
+Nova Scotia boasts with world-class universities, including the Dalhousie University and the Acadia University. has the highest density of universities per population in the country.
 The local community colleges also offer more than 150 different courses of study.

 For anyone who does not speak either English or French, Canada has a free learning program (Language Instruction for Newcomers to Canada) for all immigrant adults.